daveshaul100/tailwind-starter/README.md

 # tailwind-starter
-Basic starter for Tailwind CSS with vanilla js and JIT
+Basic starter for Tailwind CSS for vanilla js and JIT

 Reusable Tailwind starter that is set up for Just-In-Time mode which only needs to be run once for production.
-This will mean that throughout the build the full Tailwind CSS file will be used.
+This will mean that throughout the build the full Tailwind CSS file will be used as the purge is only run on build.